 - Get help identifying available opportunities to obtain health career experience required for application to pharmacy school, including work in local retail pharmacies, hospitals, nursing homes, and other clinical settings.

-- Program participants have entered pharmacy programs at institutions including:
+- Participants have entered pharmacy programs at institutions including:

 - The University of North Carolina at Chapel Hill